VSWORK-admin/vsvrsdk/README_en.md

 ## 3. Scene Settings
 ###### 3.1.
 Use URP rendering pipeline in the scene
 ###### 3.2.
+No other third-party plugins can be introduced within the scene, except for VRSDK.
+Other plugins need to be removed during packaging
+###### 3.3.
 Use shaders from URP for materials in the scene; avoid using other shaders
-###### 3.3.
+###### 3.4.
 Avoid using real-time lighting in the scene; add Light Probe Group to provide a light environment for dynamic objects
-###### 3.4.
+###### 3.5.
 Minimize the use of normal maps in the scene; avoid oversized images which can waste rendering resources
-###### 3.5.
+###### 3.6.
 Set images and lightmaps to the smallest resolution before packaging; for Android and iOS, use ASTC 6x6 compression format

 ## 4. Start Point Settings
 ###### 4.1.
 Position Points, Position Groups, Position Planes